rpellerin/rpellerin.github.io/content/from-a-second-hand-regular-black-bike-to-a-fully-customized-singlespeed-bike.md

 - <s>A front green wheel</s> (**updated**)
 - <s>A white tire</s> (**updated**)
 - [A green chain](https://www.lecyclo.com/velo/pieces-detachees/transmission/chaine/chaine-velo-bmx-fixie-single-speed-verte.html): I need to be careful not to buy the wrong kind.
 There are two major kinds of chains: 1/2" 3/32" for most multiplespeed bikes and 1/2" 1/8" for BMX, fixies and singlespeed bikes.
 I currently have a 1/2" 3/32".
-A change of the type of chain requires a change of clogset and crankset.
+A change of the type of chain requires a change of cogset and crankset.
 - [A single speed freewheel](https://www.lecyclo.com/velo/pieces-detachees/transmission/cassette-roue-libre/roue-libre-mono-vitesse-pour-velo.html)
 - A white frame
 - [A green saddle](https://www.lecyclo.com/velo/confort/selle-tige-et-housse/selle/selle-velo-vintage-verte-imitation-cuir-avec-rivets.html)
 - [Pink grips](https://www.lecyclo.com/velo/confort/potence-guidon/poignee-corne/grips-roses-pour-guidon-de-velo-get-shorty-blb.html)
-- A pink shifter cable housing
+- A pink shifter cable housing and a white one

 ### \*\*UPDATE JUNE 29, 2019\*\*